 The 100 to 200 infections reported every year in the United States occur mainly in the late summer and early fall.
 Because mild leptospirosis typically causes vague, flu-like symptoms that go away on their own, many infections are probably unreported.

 In about 90% of infected people, leptospirosis symptoms are not serious.
 In the rest, the disorder involves many organs.
-This potentially fatal form of leptospirosis is called Weil syndrome Weil syndrome Leptospirosis is a potentially serious infection caused by Leptospira, which are spiral-shaped bacteria called spirochetes (see figure How Bacteria Shape Up).
-Most people are infected through... read more .
+This potentially fatal form of leptospirosis is called Weil syndrome Weil syndrome Leptospirosis is a potentially serious infection caused by Leptospira, which are spiral-shaped bacteria called spirochetes (see figure ).
+Most people are infected through contact with... read more .